 Car insurance companies base your premiums on assessed risk.
 They cannot accurately assess risk unless they are aware of all of the drivers in your household.
 For this reason, most car insurance companies require that you place all licensed drivers in the household on your car insurance policy.
 This means that your spouse, if licensed, has to be added to your insurance policy, even if he or she already had their own coverage.
 Of course, they can drop their coverage once they are added to your policy.

 Misrepresentation and What It Can Cost You

-If your car insurance company find out that you got married and did not add your spouse to your car insurance policy, you could be found guilty of misrepresentation.
+If your car insurance company finds out that you got married and did not add your spouse to your car insurance policy, you could be found guilty of misrepresentation.
 Misrepresentation is a type of insurance fraud.
-It can cause your claim to be denied, your policy to be cancelled, and can even result in criminal charges.
+It can cause your claim to be denied, your policy to be canceled, and can even result in criminal charges.

 Misrepresentation happens when you do not add your spouse to your car insurance policy because the car insurance company requires all licensed drivers to be on the policy.
 When you add a driver to your household, you are obligated to report it to your car insurance company.
 If you intentionally fail to do so, this is considered misrepresentation.

 If you do not add your spouse to your car insurance policy, you could have a number of consequences arise.
 If your spouse drives your car instead of their own, and they are in an accident, the resulting claim will likely be denied.
 Even if your spouse has their own car insurance for their own vehicle, your car insurance company could deny any claim that you may put forward to get your damages repaired.
 Your spouse may be able to file a claim on their own insurance if their policy covers them to drive any car.